ChadsArcade/Mame-Spinner/README.md

 Other options would be (non exhaustive list):
 * Try different DOS Mouse drivers and their various parameters
-* Try HoodLoader2, though I thnik this may have the same issue as the Leonardo.
+* Try HoodLoader2, though I think this may have the same issue as the Leonardo.
 * Change the motherboard (my other ZVG cab works fine)
 * Perform a "mouse hack" and hack the rotary encoder quadrature signals onto a mouse PCB
 * Persevere with the PS/2 version and get it to work